top of page

 What if I have a pain or previous injury?

-Is yoga safe for pregnant women?
+Is yoga safe for pregnancy?

-What should I expect at the end of class?
+What happens at the end of class?

 bottom of page